Sophie Thompson: Television

-Thompson starred alongside popular British comedians Alan Davies, in Jonathan Creek, and Lee Evans in So What Now?
-She has also appeared in Persuasion,Midsomer Murders, The Case-Book of Sherlock Holmes,A Harlot's Progress, and the TV movie Magnolia.
+Thompson starred alongside British comedians Alan Davies, in Jonathan Creek, and Lee Evans in So What Now?
+She also played Agatha opposite Jeremy Brett in the feature length episode of The Case-Book of Sherlock Holmes titled The Master Blackmailer (1992).
+Other television appearances include Persuasion, Midsomer Murders, A Harlot's Progress, and the TV movie Magnolia.
 She played Miss Bartlett in Andrew Davies' 2007 adaptation of E.M.
 Forster's A Room with a View and also appeared in the last episode of series 4 of Doc Martin.

 Thompson played the role of child abuser Stella Crawford in the BBC One soap opera EastEnders.
 She came into the show as Phil Mitchell's lawyer and they gradually developed a romantic link.
 Stella later became jealous of Phil's relationship with his son Ben and began to emotionally and physically abuse him, becoming one of soap's most-hated villains.
 Thompson left EastEnders on 20 July 2007, after the exposure of Stella's evil ways on her wedding day led to the character's suicide.
-She won the "inside soap Best bitch award" for her portrayal of Stella.
+She won the Inside Soap Best Bitch award for her portrayal of Stella.

 In 2009, Thompson appeared in the BBC One comedy series Big Top.
 During 2012, Thompson appeared in Love Life and Lightfields, both of which were aired on ITV.
-In the same year she also appeared in a Keaton Henson's music video for a song called You Don't Know How Lucky You Are.
-Her most recent television credits include Detectorists, Professor Branestawm, A Gert Lush Christmas, Jericho and Coronation Street (2018).
+In the same year she also appeared in a Keaton Henson's music video for "You Don't Know How Lucky You Are".
+Her recent television credits include Detectorists, Professor Branestawm, A Gert Lush Christmas, Jericho, Coronation Street (2018) and Inside No. 9.

-Thompson competed in Celebrity MasterChef in 2014, beating Jodie Kidd and Charley Boorman in the final.
+Thompson was the winner of Celebrity MasterChef in 2014, beating Jodie Kidd and Charley Boorman in the final.